zesk/build/README.md

 - Binaries from this project installed at `./bin/build/` (required)
 - Files containing bash code end with `.sh` (assumed)
 - Release notes are located in a dedicated subdirectory (can be configured per-project), files are named `v1.0.0.md` which match version names (`v1.0.0`) (required)
-- A central `$HOME/.build` directory is created to store temporary files and log files; after running certain scripts it can be safely discarded or re-used. (configurable)
+- A central `$HOME/.build` directory may be created to store temporary files and log files; after running certain scripts it can be safely discarded or re-used. (configurable)

 To use in your pipeline: